 The SBA Paycheck Protection Program (PPP) was designed to provide an incentive for small businesses to keep their employees on the payroll.
 On April 3rd, the PPP loan applications opened up to businesses nationwide.
 Due to issues with the program’s rollout, many institutions, including Windsor Federal, have experienced significant challenges with the ability to process loan requests.
 In order to better serve our customers, we are partnering with Kabbage Funding™ to assist us in processing these loan requests.
 It has been reported that the SBA will forgive the loan if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
-The program is accepting applications through June 30, 2020, with loans available for 2.5 times your average monthly payroll over the 12 months preceding the loan, up to $10 million.
+The program accepted applications through June 30, 2020, with loans available for 2.5 times your average monthly payroll over the 12 months preceding the loan, up to $10 million.
 There’s no collateral or personal guarantee.

 Create a Kabbage account.

 Submit information about you, additional owners and your business, including payroll filings and certifications necessary for eligibility.

 Review your business’s eligible amount.

 Information regarding PAYROLL as provided in the CARES Act as well as minimum documentation requirements: